 The open_file() function takes a file path as an argument and opens the file using the with open statement.
 It reads the file's content and returns it as a string.
 This string is then used as the prompt for the API call.
 A second open_file() function call is used to access a text file containing the OpenAI API key instead of accessing the API key using environment variables.

-By using an external text file for the prompt and to access the API key, you can easily update or change the both without needing to modify the main script or environment variables.
+By using an external text file for the prompt and to access the API key, you can easily update or change both without needing to modify the main script or environment variables.
 This can be particularly helpful when working with multiple prompts or collaborating with others.

 Caution